It’s no secret: Buying has become complicated.

 The key to effectively engaging B2B buyers is content.
 With the right content at the right time, you can empower buyers with the information they need to move forward in the buyer’s journey.

 How do you know which content to send when?
 Use our content heatmap template to map your sales asset to your buyer’s journey for a foolproof content strategy.

 As for making your content stand out in a sea of emails and LinkedIn messages, invest in building out a robust buyer engagement strategy for your sales team to use.
 An effective strategy will tell your reps how and when to engage buyers.
 Use our guide to sales engagement to dive deeper on this topic.

 Best Practices for Effective Buyer Enablement

-Building a buyer enablement mindset starts with asking how you can put the needs of buyers first, throughout your entire sales process.
-Most sales organizations are built to support salespeople, whether that’s funneling content requests to marketing, to determining which sales support functions you invest in.
+Building a buyer enablement mindset starts with asking how you can put the needs of buyers first throughout your entire sales process.
+Most sales organizations are built to support salespeople, from funneling content requests to marketing to determining which sales support functions you invest in.

-However, reframing your perspective to focus not on what sales needs, but what their buyer’s needs will ensure your entire go-to-market function is oriented around meeting – and exceeding – buyer expectations.
+However, reframing your perspective to focus not on what sales needs but on what their buyers need will ensure your entire go-to-market function is oriented around meeting — and exceeding — buyer expectations.
 This way, every action you take to enable sales will, by default, enable your buyers to purchase.